tdeleon/Relax/Sources/Relax/Relax.docc/DefiningRequests.md

-# Creating Requests
+# Defining Requests

-Create a Request to send and receive data from a REST API
+Define a Request to send and receive data from a REST API

 ## Overview